Ottsupi/django-container/README.md

 -   The dev environment is defined by `compose.dev.yaml`
     -   Development is done inside the container `${PROJECT_NAME}-develop`
     -   On windows, it is recommended to have your project files inside WSL
-    -   There is a container for `@tailwind-cli` that watches for file changes and deposits the output directly to the `STATIC_ROOT` because otherwise, we will need to run `collectstatic` every time
+-   There is a container running `@tailwind-cli` that watches for file changes and outputs `src/assets/global.css`
 -   There is only one `settings.py`
     -   Configurations are done through environment variables
     -   `DEBUG` depends on `${ENVIRONMENT}`